p5yb14d3/Icons-Glyphs/README.md

 13 glyphs icons that includes an orbit icon and other planetary and other sci-fi related icons.

 ## License
-Psyfi-Font is licensed under Creative Commons 4.0.
-Free for personal and commercial use. http://creativecommons.org/licenses/by/4.0/
+Psyfi-Font is released under the Creative Commons 4.0 License. http://creativecommons.org/licenses/by/4.0/

 ## Usage: